 ‘The wolf in your handbag’ (2008), ‘The degradation of the kilt’ (1899) and ‘Poisonous stockings’ (1879) are some of the intriguing headlines of articles available via the library’s newspaper databases.
 Read on to find out more about how the library uses their online collections to inspire creativity and wonder.

 On Sunday 26th October, it was my privilege to spend time with our very talented first year cohort of MA students and reveal the wonders of our historic newspaper databases to them.
-This week as we welcome representatives from Gale, one of our newspaper database suppliers, to the CCCU Digital Library roadshow, let’s find out how the students used the news stories.
+Let’s find out how the students used the news stories.

 The obituary of Muriel Belcher (Times, 12 Dec.
 1979, p.
 16. The Times Digital Archive, Gale Primary Sources) acted as a catalyst for Steve and Amanda’s stories of Bohemian life.
 Whilst Steve imagined the conversation that Muriel might have had with artist Francis Bacon and Princess Margaret at the Colony Club, Amanda wrote a semi-autobiographical story of living in ‘digs’ in London, which was colourfully illustrated by scenes of her naked bacon-frying flatmate.
 Fears of spitting fat ensued!